sagemathinc/cocalc-doc/source/teaching-interactions.rst

 .. image:: img/teaching/shared1.png
      :width: 100%
+     :alt: creating a project that will be shared by all students

 If you create a **.sage-chat** file here, all students will receive automatic notifications when questions are posted on the chat.